 During my routine checks it was discovered that I had also developed metastatic liver cancer.
 A tumour had developed on the main portal artery to my liver and once again my surgeon performed a procedure that had only been developed in the previous two years.
 Instead of removing a whole lobe of my liver I had two sections removed along with my portal artery, and my liver was resectioned back together.
 This allowed for further surgery if needed.

 Although the cancer was removed, I discovered that there can be long-term side effects of surgery.
 I suffered from bowel spasms for six years needing to be close to restrooms, something not explained to me before my bowel resection.
 I made it through by eating lots of natural licorice!

 I had 12 years of good health but developed breast cancer requiring radiation therapy in 2010.
 I am still in my five year clearance program and have yearly checkups.

 I lost my mother and sister to cancer and am the only female in my family to see grandchildren.

 I have been very lucky to have a team of medical experts who are leaders in the fields of research and developing new surgery techniques.
-Thanks to them I’m travelling on the crest of a wave with leading treatments and new developments, which have allowed me to be the oldest living person on the genetic register with this gene defect in Australia.
-I’m now 57, and the average age for survival is 40 years.
+Thanks to them I’m travelling on the crest of a wave with leading treatments and new developments.
+I’m now almost 60, and when I was undergoing treatment back in 1997, my surgeon told me the average age for survival was 40 years.